waigo/waigo/docs/introduction/FolderStructure.md

   /outputFormats # view rendering (html, json, etc) /session       # user session support
     /store       # session store adapters
-  /shutdown      # app shutdown steps
+  /shutdown      # shutdown steps
-  /startup       # app startup steps
+  /startup       # startup steps
-/views           # general view templates
+/views           # app view templates
 ```

 The remainder of this guide will go through every item shown above.
 You will have a good understanding of how all these parts come together to make a Waigo app work.
-You will also come to learn how easy it is to exclude, customize or override almost any of part for your specific app.
+You will also come to learn how easy it is to exclude, customize or override almost any of these parts for your specific app.